 Competing with over 200 interns, Bush won for her project "Characterizing Photovoltaics in a Near-Space Environment."
 A panel of NASA professionals based their decision on “who could best demonstrate confidence and ability to communicate the background and significance of their summer project and its relevance to NASA’s mission.”

 Tulane Undergraduate Research in Neuroscience (TURN) summer program

 This summer, Neuroscience majors who are working in research laboratories on the uptown and downtown campuses met weekly to give oral presentations and discuss their research.
 On Thursday, August 1, 2019, TURN held its culminating poster session in Tulane's Lavin-Bernick Center.
 The summer research participants presented posters about their summer research projects to the Tulane Neuroscience community.
 Dr. Katie Black, Professor of Practice in Neuroscience, directed the program this summer.

 Tulane science in Stockholm!

-Thirty-seven Tulane students, a staff member from Tulane's Office of Study Abroad, and three SSE faculty members spent four weeks together in Stockholm, Sweden this summer.
+Twenty-five Tulane students, a staff member from Tulane's Office of Study Abroad, and two SSE faculty members spent four weeks together in Stockholm, Sweden this summer.
 Each student took two courses, taught by Drs.
-Donata Henry, James Maclaren, and/or Beth Wee.
+Donata Henry, Beth Wee, and/or a faculty member from the host institution DIS.
 When not in class or on class-related field trips, the students explored Stockholm and surrounds including the Nobel Museum, Vasa Museum, and Abba Museum!
-A day trip to Uppsala gave everyone a chance to learn about Carl Linneas, the Swedish botanist, physician, and zoologist who formalized binomial nomenclature.
+A day trip to Uppsala gave everyone a chance to learn about Carl Linneas, the Swedish botanist, physician, and zoologist who formalized binomial nomenclature, as well as the Museum of Medical History.
 Stockholm is famous for its many islands, wooded areas, old town (Gamla Stan), and the wonderful tradition of "fika."